 In the first study area, radar’s backscattering values showed more significant relationships with LST, NDBI and IPVI indices, while there were weak relationships among radar’s backscattering values with MNDWI, GDVI and SR indices.
 High coefficient of determination between radar responses and LST values could be justified by the effect of soil moisture on soil temperature and radar backscattering, as well.
 That’s why, radar responses can predict LST values.

 The investigation of the relationship among spectral indices and radar bands shows that radar bands have high potential to extract biophysical properties in this region.
 Among 18 spectral indices, EVI, MTVI1 and MTVI2 indices were highly correlated with the radar bands.
 The LST, SGI and SR indices showed the weakest correlations with radar bands.
 This indicates, LST, SGI and SR could not be predicted by backscattering values in agricultural land.

 Case study 3

-Remote sensing technology provides valuable information in patterns recognition and changes of the biophysical properties of the earth's surface.
+Remote sensing technology provides valuable information in recognition of patterns and changes of the biophysical properties of the earth surface.
 Optical data have good spatial, spectral and radiometric resolution and have been used in a variety of applications.
-However, optical data is not available in all seasons because the presence of smoke, fog, clouds limit their availability.
-In contrast to optical data, SAR sensors has the ability to acquire data in all weather conditions.
+However, optical data is not available in all seasons because the presence of smoke, fog, clouds limits their availability.
+In contrast to optical data, SAR sensors have the ability to acquire data in all weather conditions.
 Therefore, the main objective of this study was to investigate the capability of radar data to extract biophysical properties of the land surface.
-The results show that radar bands have a high capability to extract surface biophysical properties, so radar data can be considered as a good alternative especially when optical data is not available.
+The results showed that radar bands have a high capability to extract surface biophysical properties, so radar data can be considered as a good alternative especially when optical data is not available.
 Considering the proper relation of spectral indices with the targets’ responses in radar bands, the results of this study can further be used in different environmental applications such as heat island, evapotranspiration and coastline extraction.